 All that being said, we don’t recommend going through bars like you do bananas.
 Dark chocolate still contains added sugar and shouldn’t be used as a supplement for daily snacks or full meals.
-But, if you want to enjoy more than two measly squares of 70-percent dark every night, we certainly won’t discourage the habit.
+But, if you want to enjoy more than two measly squares of 70 percent dark, dairy-free chocolate every night, we certainly won’t discourage the habit.

 Dark Chocolate Imposters

 Unfortunately, despite the Oxford definition, there is some chocolate on the market that claims to be “dark” but contains milk or milk derivatives.
 Common ingredients to look out for include skim milk, butterfat, whey, butter oil, milk powder, lactose, and malt.
 Companies that always include milk or milk-based fillers in their dark chocolate include Hershey, Godiva, Lindt, Dove, Cadbury, and most Ghirardelli varieties.
 Fear not, there are plenty of high-quality, equally delicious chocolate brands that don’t use dairy.

 Dairy-Free Chocolate (Dark)